TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.premiumstorage/premiumblobstorage-public.md

   "version": 1.0,
   "description": "Use premium performance block blob storage", "longDescription": "One or more of your storage account has a high transaction rate per GB of block blob data stored.
-Use premium performance block blob storage instead of standard performance storage for your workloads that require fast storage response times and/or high transaction rates and potentially save on storage costs.", "potentialBenefits": "Block blob storage performance boost with the low Azure transaction prices.", "actions": [
+Use premium performance block blob storage instead of standard performance storage for your workloads that require fast storage response times and/or high transaction rates and potentially save on storage costs.", "potentialBenefits": "Block blob storage performance boost with the lowest Azure transaction prices.", "actions": [
     {
       "actionId": "f8db3c62-8ed7-48ea-b313-83c7224a5c47",